JackPikatea/pikatea-documentation/docs/Funky60/funky60-reviewer-guide.md

 This guide contains information about the Funky60 keyboard that was sent to you.
 Please review this webpage (perferably before streaming).
 It's totally ok if you show this page on stream too.

+**This page is less relevent since I've updated the [project page](https://www.pikatea.com/products/funky60).
+Head over there first for informaton and then back here if you can't find it there.**

 ![img](/assets/Funky60/IMG_9747.png)

 ## General Overview